SPECTR

 The original stream is fully reconstructible from the ledger.
 Nothing is one-way.
 The seed is a structural identifier, not a content fingerprint.

-Purely deterministic.
-No training data, no weights, no approximation, no gradient descent.
-Given the same input and configuration, SPECTR returns identical output on every machine.
+No AI is used at any point.
+No machine learning, no training data, no weights, no neural networks, no gradient descent.
+SPECTR is a deterministic algorithm: same input and configuration always produces identical output on every machine.

 Not encryption